-A student who has special learning problems and cannot meet LCA's graduation requirements can receive a certificate of completion.
-The parents will need to meet with the LCA Principal and High School Coordinator to determine a four-year plan and set goals to be met by the student.
+If a student has special learning needs and cannot meet LCA's graduation requirements, the student can receive a certificate of completion.
+The parents will need to meet with the LCA Principal and High School Coordinator to create a four-year plan and set goals for the student to achieve.
+The student may still "walk" at graduation.